Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/Charges domain/ADR-0003 Charges - Event handling in domain.md

 * Bad: You are stuck with your events; It will be a log of all your bad design decisions
 * Bad: It is another way to work; you have to think differently
 * Bad: We rely a lot on Service Bus; we are more tied to it
 * Consequence: Data is owned by events; query models (like SQL server data) can be wiped and rebuild with a new model

+### Option 2 - Event sourcing, by use of Service Bus retention

+In this option, we aim to use Event Sourcing.
+This means that we let the events determine the state of our system.
+In addition, we aim to save the events in an external storage, like for example a table storage.

+* Good: Promotes low coupling
+* Good: Total history - You can go back to any specific point in time and recreate the state once event sourcing is implemented
+* Good: You are less likely to need locks -> Higher performance
+* Good: Works well with given/when/then testing, making testing scenarios easier
+* Good: Components do not rely on other components running.
+* Good: Refactoring can be less of an issue as you can rebuild your model based on existing events
+* Good: Topics allow multiple subscribers to listen to any type of event
+* Good: Saving the events to table storage or similar means that we can potentially keep the cost lower as storage is usually cheaper.
+* Good: We can implement in stages, starting with event driven architecture and going towards event sourcing if needed
+* Good: The SQL server will start owning the data, but can then later be demoted to a query model; we are working towards event sourcing
+* Bad: We need to build mechanisms for replaying events from the table storage; it does not come out of the box
+* Bad: We need to build mechanisms for saving events to the table storage
+* Bad: With only events, you cannot easily see the current state of your application; a query model is needed to make it perform
+* Bad: It takes more boiler plating
+* Bad: Data will be replicated (both event and query model are needed, so the cost is higher than option 1)
+* Bad: You are stuck with your events; It will be a log of all your bad design decisions
+* Bad: It is another way to work; you have to think differently
+* Consequence: Data is owned by events; query models (like SQL server data) can be wiped and rebuild with a new model